chenbaian-cs/SimLOG/README.md

 # 3DLG-Detector
+The GitHub.io webpage for our project is currently under construction.
+Stay tuned for updates!

 3D Object Detection via Simultaneous Local-Global Feature Learning.
 This work is developed on the top of [MMDetection3D](https://github.com/open-mmlab/mmdetection3d) toolbox and includes the models and results on SUN RGB-D and ScanNet datasets in the paper.

 ## Installation and Usage